 \section{Experiments}

-In this section, we empirically evaluate the proposed RLW method by conducting experiments on six computer vision datasets (i.e., NYUv2, CityScapes, CelebA, PASCAL-Context, Office-31, and Office-Home) and four multilingual problems from the XTREME benchmark \citep{hu20b}. \textit{Due to page limit, experimental results of the CityScapes, CelebA, Office-31, Office-Home datasets and two multilingual problems are put in Appendix \ref{sec:additional_results}.}
+In this section, we empirically evaluate the proposed RLW and RGW methods on five computer vision datasets (i.e., NYUv2, CityScapes, CelebA, Office-31, and Office-Home) and two multilingual problems from the XTREME benchmark \cite{hu20b}.
+All the experiments are conducted on one single NVIDIA GeForce RTX 3090 GPU. \textit{Due to page limit, experimental results on the CityScapes, CelebA, Office-31, and Office-Home datasets are put in Appendix \ref{sec:additional_results}.}